ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * message IDs
   - where `inReplyTo.message` or `replaces` refer to an unknown message.
     Such a message could have been sent before the local client joined.
+* lastSeen
+  - refers to an unknown message
+  - is empty for the sender's first message sent in the room
 * body
   - where a body part contains an unrecognized Disposition value.
 The unknown value should be treated as if it where `render`.